 We formalize the above notion of \textit{identity concealment} in two-player zero-sum reachability games.
 We consider a graph as the state space of the game.
 The goal of a \textit{hostile player} is to reach a set of target states, but in a way that its behavior looks similar to the behavior of non-hostile players, i.e., the hostile player aims to make its win look coincidental.
 The goal of the opponent is to distinguish between hostile and non-hostile players.
 As a reference point, we introduce an abstract notion of an \textit{average player} to measure the identity concealment of a hostile player.
 The average player's policy represents the expected behavior of non-hostile players.
-For example, in a cyber interaction scenario, hostile players are attackers who perform a denial-of-service attack against a server, and average players are real clients interacting with the server.
+For example, in the cyber interaction scenario shown in Figure \ref{fig:dosattack}, hostile players are attackers who perform a denial-of-service attack against a server, and average players are real clients interacting with the server.
 The attackers' goal is to overwhelm the server and make it fail to provide service to real clients while not being identified.
 The server is the opponent that aims to distinguish the attackers from real clients.
-We measure the identity concealment by the Kullback-Leibler (KL) divergence between the distribution of runs in a game played by a hostile player and the distribution of runs in a game played by an average player.
+We measure identity concealment by the cumulative Kullback-Leibler (KL) divergence between the action distribution of a hostile player and the action distribution of an average player over a game run.
 As the KL objective function increases, the opponent can distinguish a hostile player from a non-hostile player more easily.
 For example, in the cyber interaction scenario, a game run can represent the history of the client's requests and the server's responses.
-Particular, possibly complex or time-varying, behavior (such as repeated requests for unrelated computationally heavy resources) may indicate that the client is hostile.
+In particular, possibly complex or time-varying behavior (such as repeated requests for unrelated computationally heavy resources) may indicate that the client is hostile, i.e., an attacker.

-We define the \textit{identity concealment game} as the two-player zero-sum reachability game with the KL divergence objective function.
+We define the \textit{identity concealment game} as the two-player zero-sum reachability game with the cumulative KL divergence objective function.
 We first identify the conditions for which the value of the KL objective function is finite, i.e., the opponent is never sure the player is hostile.
-Then, we show that there exists an equilibrium policy pair for a hostile player and the opponent such, which can be synthesized using value iteration.
+Then, we show that there exists an equilibrium policy pair for a hostile player and the opponent, which can be synthesized using value iteration.